Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Background

 \subsection{High Performance Training at \company}

-Our training system uses a combination of model parallelism for the sparse layer, and data parallelism for the MLPs.
-This hybrid approach mitigates the memory bottleneck of accessing the embedding tables by distributing these tables across multiple GPUs, while parallelizing the forward and backward propagation over the MLPs.
+Given the prominence of recommendation models in today's social media platforms, these models are trained on dedicated clusters~\cite{zhao2019aibox, naumov2019deep}.
+At \company, over 50\% of the ML training cycles are dedicated solely to recommendation models.
+Figure~\ref{fig:sysoverview} illustrates the training pipeline for deep learning recommendation models.
+Broadly speaking, it consists of 3 stages, located at separate clusters: dataset reader cluster, training cluster, and remote checkpoint storage.

-To support high-performance training, our training system combines CPUs with attached GPUs.
+To support high-performance training, our training system relies on clusters of GPUs attached to host CPUs as shown in Figure~\ref{fig:sysoverview} (\textit{training cluster}).
 The GPUs accelerate the training tensor operations and accommodate the model parameters, while CPUs run other tasks, such as data ingestion and checkpoint handling.
-Each training cluster contains 16 nodes, each with 8 GPUs.
-Hence, training a model on an entire cluster would partition the embedding tables and the sample batch over 128 GPUs, in addition to replicating the MLPs over these GPUs.
+Each training cluster contains 16 nodes, each with 8 GPUs attached to multi-core CPU.
+Hence, training a model on an entire cluster would partition the embedding tables and the training batches over 128 GPUs, in addition to replicating the MLPs over these GPUs.

-To enable scalable training and avoid accuracy degradation when training with high throughput, the model parameters are updated \textit{synchronously}~\cite{sync_sgd}, ensuring the updated parameters on each device are consistent before each training iteration.
+The model parameters are updated \textit{synchronously}~\cite{sync_sgd}, ensuring the updated parameters across the devices are consistent before each training iteration.
+This is needed for enabling scalable training and avoiding accuracy degradation when training in high throughput.
 Fully synchronized training avoids regression in the model quality with increased scale and decouples model quality from training throughput.
 We employ a decentralized model synchronization approach in which each node performs the computations on its local part of the model.
 For the data-parallel MLPs, an “AllReduce” communication is done in the backward pass to accumulate the gradients computed on the multiple GPUs (each with a different sub-batch of data).
 For the model-parallel sparse layer, an “AlltoAll” communication~\cite{naumov2019deep} occurs both in the forward pass (to communicate the looked-up embedding vectors), and in the backward pass (to communicate the embedding vector updates).
+Checkpoint write process is done in the background (using dedicated CPU processes in the trainer nodes), while the training process continues in GPU.